wedoscao/wedoscao/README.md

+###Hi there 👋

-- 👋 Hi, I’m @wedoscao
+- 🌠 I’m @wedoscao 🇻🇳
-- 👀 I’m interested in ...
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript, ReactJS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 wedoscao/wedoscao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.